e-zhang/GetData-CourseProject/CodeBook.md

 ## Gravity Acceleration Gyroscope Data

-tGravityGyro-mean()-X, tGravityGyro-mean()-Y, tGravityGyro-mean()-Z: the mean value of the measured gyroscope data in the 3 axial dimensiosn with a frequency less than 0.3 Hz
+tGravityGyro-mean()-X, tGravityGyro-mean()-Y, tGravityGyro-mean()-Z: the mean value of the measured gyroscope data in the 3 axial dimensions with a frequency less than 0.3 Hz

-tGravityGyro-std()-X, tGravityGyro-std()-Y, tGravityGyro-std()-Z: the std value of the measured gyroscope data in the 3 axial dimensiosn with a frequency less than 0.3 Hz
+tGravityGyro-std()-X, tGravityGyro-std()-Y, tGravityGyro-std()-Z: the std value of the measured gyroscope data in the 3 axial dimensions with a frequency less than 0.3 Hz

 tGravityGyroMag-mean(): the mean value of the magnitude of the three dimensional gravity acceleration signal

 tGravityGyroMag-std(): the std value of the magnitude of the three dimensional gravity acceleration signal

-tGravityGyroJerk-mean()-X, tGravityGyroJerk-mean()-Y, tGravityGyroJerk-mean()-Z - the mean value of the derived linear velocity of the gyroscope data in the 3 axial dimensiosn with a frequency less than 0.3 Hz
+tGravityGyroJerk-mean()-X, tGravityGyroJerk-mean()-Y, tGravityGyroJerk-mean()-Z - the mean value of the derived linear velocity of the gyroscope data in the 3 axial dimensions with a frequency less than 0.3 Hz

-tGravityGyroJerk-std()-X, tGravityGyroJerk-std()-Y, tGravityGyroJerk-std()-Z - the std value of the derived linear velocity of the gyroscope data in the 3 axial dimensiosn with a frequency less than 0.3 Hz
+tGravityGyroJerk-std()-X, tGravityGyroJerk-std()-Y, tGravityGyroJerk-std()-Z - the std value of the derived linear velocity of the gyroscope data in the 3 axial dimensions with a frequency less than 0.3 Hz

 tGravityGyroJerkMag-mean(): the mean value of the magnitude of the three dimensional gravity jerk signal